Ready to book?

 What time should I arrive?

-The walk in from the car park is approximately 800 metres and includes part of the farm nature walk, alongside fields of crops, goats and sheep and edible forest.
-Depending on the time of year you can expect to see a thriving ecosystem with an abundance of blossom, wild flowers, butterflies or fruit.
+The walk in from the car park is approximately 800 metres and through the woods along woodland paths and tracks.
+Depending on the time of year you can expect to see a thriving ecosystem with an abundance of plant life, wild flowers, butterflies and the occasional deer or squirrel.
 You should allow 10-15 minutes for the walk in, following the "A Little Bit Wilder" signs, this gives you and your children the time to transition away from the urban influences of the city, town or village to something “A Little Bit Wilder” ready to discover your adventurous side.

 Are the sessions weather-dependant?